Public engagement: Modalities of engagement

-Social media has become an increasingly prominent mechanism of public involvement as well.
+Social media has also become an increasingly prominent mechanism of public involvement.
 Social media allows for instant and on-going dialogue between sponsors and the public.
-Additionally, social is flexible and can be implemented in a variety of ways, but not all social media platforms function identically.
+Additionally, social media is flexible and allows for multiple levels of implementation depending on an organizations' needs.
+When implementing public involvement strategies, organizations should consider differences between social media platforms for optimal results.
+Social media may require a preexisting audience (ex., "followers") for proper public engagement.
+When considering audience, the methods of engagement (e.g., text or images) should also be considered to properly choose a social media platform.
 For example, three major health organizations implemented social media campaigns during the Ebola epidemic of 2013: Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and Médecins Sans Frontières (MSF, also known as Doctors without Borders).
-All three organizations used both Twitter and Instagram to communicate with the public, but the public engaged with Instagram posts more often than Twitter.
-This finding is consistent with Visual communication theory.
-Additionally, each organization fostered a different level of engagement with the public (MSF garnered the highest engagement).
+All three organizations used both Twitter and Instagram for public engagement, however Instagram was found to have increased involvement compared to Twitter, which is consistent with visual communication theory.
+Despite each organization using the same tools for public involvement, there were different levels of engagement with the public, with MSF garnering the highest engagement.

 Public collaboration is another form of two-way dialogue, but it also involves collaboration between the public and sponsor where they actively work together to identify and create suitable solutions to the challenges under discussion.
 Mechanisms for public participation include action planning workshops, citizens' jury, consensus conferences, and task forces.

-Public empowerment is where the decision-making authority is placed majorly, if not solely, on the public in which they are provided with enough information from the sponsor and collectively come to a formal decision.
-This decision is then binding on the affected public.
-This is the rarest engagement mechanism, because the sponsors (i.e., policy makers and regulatory actors) are not allowed to transfer their decision-making authority to the public.
+Public empowerment is where the decision-making authority is placed majorly, if not solely, on the public, in which they are provided with enough information from the sponsor and collectively come to a formal decision.
+This decision is then binding on the affected members of the public.
+This is the rarest modality of engagement, because typically sponsors (i.e., policy makers and regulatory actors) are not allowed to transfer their decision-making authority to the public.